 Catching a ball at dusk is more difficult than at high noon.
 Starting with the photoreceptors, visual processing is slower when overall light-levels are low (Lit, 1949; Baylor & Hodgkin, 1973; Drum, 1984; Sinha et al., 2017; Burge et al., 2019).
 When sensors signal the rest of the nervous system with more delay, there is less time to react.
 The speed of visual processing depends on many stimulus properties other than overall light-level.
 Different contrasts (Nachmias, 1967; Reynaud & Hess, 2017), colors (Cottaris & DeValois, 1998), level of detail (i.e. spatial frequency) (Harwerth & Levi, 1978; Min et al., 2021; Chin & Burge, 2022), and levels of image sharpness (Burge et al., 2019; Rodriguez-Lopez et al., 2020; Rodriguez-Lopez et al., 2023) are all processed with different temporal dynamics (e.g. delays and temporal blurring).
 In any natural image, these stimulus properties tend to vary substantially across the visual field (Fig. 1A, top).
 The sky may be bright, blue, and devoid of detail; the underbrush may be dark, green, and full of detail.
 So neural signals carrying information about each location of a given image will tend to move through the early stages of the visual system in a temporally staggered fashion (Fig. 1A, middle).
 However, it is not well-understood how visual field location itself modulates the speed with which any given stimulus property is processed (Fig. 1A, bottom).
 Will a given stimulus-based discrepancy in processing speed be increased, decreased, or unaffected by where stimuli are imaged in the visual field?
-There are conflicting results in the literature (Rutschman, 1966; Osaka, 1976; Virsu et al., 1982; Carrasco et al., 2003).
+There are conflicting results in the literature (Rutschman, 1966; Virsu et al., 1982; Carrasco et al., 2003).

 Figure 1.
 Processing speed, stimulus, and task.
 A Stimulus properties vary with location in natural scenes (top).
 Dark stimulus patches (#1) are processed more slowly than bright stimulus patches (#2) when fixated (middle).
 It is largely unknown how visual field location impacts processing speed (bottom).
 B Left- and right-eye onscreen stimuli.
 Free-fuse to see the stimuli in depth.
 Divergent-fusing will produce a 'top-back' percept.
+Cross-fusing will produce a 'bottom-back' percept.
 C If the left eye receives less light than the right eye, the left-eye image will be processed with more delay.
 With moving stimuli, a neural disparity will occur, and the beads will be perceived as rotated 'top back' with respect to the screen.
 The effective neural disparity at a given bead location $\Delta x$ is given by $v_x \Delta t$ the product of the horizontal velocity component of the bead motion, and the interocular neural delay assuming that onscreen delays are zero.
 The critical onscreen delay was that which nulled the neural delay, and made the beads appear to rotate in the plane of the screen.
 D Critical onscreen delays were measured for a five different eccentricities (0.5°, 1.0°, 2.0°, 4.0°, 6.0°).
-These critical onscreen delays should be equal in size but have the opposite sign of the neural delay.
+The onscreen delay that is required to null the perceived rotation out of the plane of the screen has the same magnitude but opposite sign of the neural delay.
 Circular bead sizes (10, 20, 40, 80, 120arcmin) and rotational speeds (1, 2, 4, 8, 12deg/sec) scaled exactly with eccentricity.